 It may not be the very start of the month, but today is the start of a new bloghop!
 I thought for a bit that I wasn’t going to be able to participate in this month’s theme, but inspiration (and a little extra time) struck and I had my first dish made before I knew it!
 Of course, I had almost every ingredient on hand.. except for normal pasta noodles.
 But, I did find a bag of macaroni salad noodles in a deep, dark corner of my pantry; hey, it ended up working out great!
 It just looks a lil’ funny.

-There is just one problem with this amazing macaroni and cheeze dish, it is HIGHLY addictive; so much so, that I ended up tagging it as #vegannicotine on my instagram.
+There is just one problem with this amazing Southwest Macaroni & Cheeze dish, it is HIGHLY addictive.
 My friend Amanda and I were having a hard time keeping ourselves from grabbing thirds, but the fact that our tummies were full stopped us ahead of time.
-This dish has all of the comfort of traditional mac & cheese, but with the flare of Mexican ingredients and spices.
+This dish has all of the comfort of traditional mac & cheese, just with some added oomph!

 - 6-8 Cups of Water